Black Lives Matter: Allegations of use of excessive force by police

 According to a study from the Bureau of Justice Statistics from 2002 to 2011, among those who had contact with the police, "blacks (2.8%) were more likely than whites (1.0%) and Hispanics (1.4%) to perceive the threat or use of nonfatal force was excessive."

 According to The Washington Post, police officers shot and killed 1,001 people in the United States in 2019.
 About half of those killed were white, and one quarter were black, making the rate of deaths for black Americans (31 fatal shootings per million) more than twice as high as the rate for white Americans (13 fatal shootings per million).
 The Washington Post also counts 13 unarmed black Americans shot dead by police in 2019.

-A 2015 study by Cody Ross, UC Davis found "significant bias in the killing of unarmed black Americans relative to unarmed white Americans" by police.
+A 2015 study by Cody Ross at UC Davis found "significant bias in the killing of unarmed black Americans relative to unarmed white Americans" by police.
 The study found that unarmed African Americans had 3.49 times the probability of being shot compared to unarmed whites, although in some jurisdictions the risk could be as much as 20 times higher.
-The study found that 2.79 more armed blacks were shot than unarmed blacks.
+The study found that 2.79 times more armed blacks were shot than unarmed blacks.
 The study also found that the documented county-level racial bias in police shootings could not be explained by differences in local crime rates.

 A 2019 study by Cesario et al. published in Social Psychological and Personality Science found that after adjusting for crime, there was "no systematic evidence of anti-black disparities in fatal shootings, fatal shootings of unarmed citizens, or fatal shootings involving misidentification of harmless objects".
 However, a 2020 study by Cody Ross et al. criticizes the data analysis used in the Cesario et al. study.
 Using the same data set for police shootings in 2015 and 2016, Ross et al. conclude that there is significant racial bias in police shooting cases involving unarmed black suspects.
-This bias is not seen when suspects were armed.
+This bias is not seen when suspects are armed.